 2. Chronic risk.
-Using the conservative exposure assumptions described above, HED has concluded that the percentage of the RfD that will be utilized by dietary (food only) exposure to residues of tebufenozide ranges from 41% for nursing infants (< 1 year old) up to 80% for non-nursing infants (< 1 year old).
+Using the conservative exposure assumptions described above, EPA has concluded that aggregate exposure to endothall from food and drinking water will utilize 52.1% of the RfD for infants and children.
 EPA generally has no concern for exposures below 100% of the RfD because the RfD represents the level at or below which daily aggregate dietary exposure over a lifetime will not pose appreciable risks to human health.
-Despite the potential for exposure to tebufenozide in drinking water and from non-dietary, nonoccupational exposure, EPA does not expect the aggregate exposure to exceed 100% of the RfD.
-EPA concludes that there is a reasonable certainty that no harm will result to infants and children from aggregate exposure to tebufenozide residues.
+Despite the potential for exposure to endothall from non-dietary, nonoccupational exposure, EPA does not expect the aggregate exposure to exceed 100% of the RfD.
+EPA concludes that there is a reasonable certainty that no harm will result to infants and children from aggregate exposure to endothall residues.